AGU-Data/agu-data.github.io/_resources/your-open-science-journey.md

 #### _Develop a Team Preservation Process._

-Developing a preservation plan for your research team will help ensure your research is always documented, data is backed up, and results are reproducible, even as the team changes.
-Use this checklist to ensure all digital objects created or used by the team are fully documented, preserved for the long-term, and made openly accessible to the team.
+Document, select, and preserve your team’s research.

+1. How to ensure your project files have an effective backup plan in place.
+2. Determine what digital objects to preserve and the supporting documentation.
+3. Determine how open and FAIR to make your digital objects.

 Use these guidelines: [Digital Objects Open Science Checklist for Teams](https://doi.org/10.5281/zenodo.7402540)  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7402540.svg)](https://doi.org/10.5281/zenodo.7402540)